 - Your body uses lactic acid fermentation when your oxygen level is not adequate for proper cellular respiration.

-- If you have the "wrong" diet and live a highly stressful life.
-You are likely to have a huge accumulation of lactic acid in your blood stream.
+- If you have the "wrong" diet and a highly stressful life, you are likely to have a huge accumulation of lactic acid in your blood stream.

 Alcohol or Ethanol Fermentation